zichen-liu/zichen-liu.github.io/viz.md

 ---
 layout: page
-title: Data Visualizations
+title: Data Viz
-subtitle: Selected figures I created for publications
+subtitle: Selected data visualizations I created for publications
 ---

 At the Institute for Health Metrics and Evaluation, I modeled injuries for the [Global Burden of Disease Study](https://www.healthdata.org/gbd/about).
 My PI complimented my "good eye for data visualizations," so I became our resident ggplot maker for publications!
 Below are some of my favorites, but you can see more of my work featured in our [13-paper Injury Prevention series](https://injuryprevention.bmj.com/content/26/Suppl_2).